 Sensitivity remains unchanged from the 200D with a native range of ISO 100-25,600 plus an expanded setting that’s equivalent to ISO 51,200.

 Shutter speed ranges from 30sec-1/4000sec plus a bulb setting for self-timed long exposures.
-In terms of exposure modes, the 250D comes with the standard PASM quartet for more-advanced users, along with a Scene Intelligent Auto mode for basic point-and-shoot duties.
+The 250D comes with the standard PASM quartet exposure modes for more-advanced users, along with a Scene Intelligent Auto mode for basic point-and-shoot duties.

 The 250D also comes equipped with Canon’s Auto Lighting Optimizer, which is designed to boost shadow detail in darker areas of an image.
 There are three settings – Low, Standard and High – to choose from, along with the option to turn it off altogether.